rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

 At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I studied additional languages, and finally I created some original kata.
-As my rank / honor gradually inceased, I evolved into a site moderator with greater access to site maintainance and participating in guiding new members to the community.
+As my rank / honor gradually inceased, I evolved into a site moderator with increasing focus on site maintainance and participation in guiding new members to the community.

 ### 1. Solved Kata